anmolmalik95/mtg-portfolio-dashboard/README.md

 - Extend snapshot granularity controls
 - Replace Scryfall with a pluggable pricing backend
 - Adapt ingestion for traditional financial markets

----

-## 12. Credits
-- Scryfall API for card data and pricing
-- Streamlit for the dashboard framework
-- SQLite for embedded storage
-- Every Commander deck that taught me the value of tracking my collection